 There are many other brand names for botulinum toxin injections besides Botox, which has become a general term for this treatment.
 These include:

 - Dysport (abobotulinumtoxinA)

 What does Botox treatment do?

 Botox® is a popular cosmetic injectable that paralyzes wrinkle-causing muscles in the forehead, eyes, and lips initially used to treat muscle problems.
 It’s a neurotoxin that weakens the muscles that create wrinkles, temporarily smoothing the skin.

-First, the Botox specialist should be a doctor.
+First, the Botox specialist should be a Nurse Injector.
 They must be conversant with facial anatomy and injectable techniques.
-Before the surgery, it’s essential to ensure that the person doing the cosmetic work has the proper licenses and certifications.
+Before the treatment, it’s essential to ensure that the person doing the cosmetic work has the proper licenses and certifications.